 Whilst selecting these top 5 we decided on adjustable weights suitable for beginners or intermediate users.
 Medium sized weights so around 50 lbs per dumbbell was the goal.
 As it turned out most of these are expandable to larger weights anyway.
 When deciding the best dumbbells we took into account…

 Our 5 Top Adjustable Weights Reviewed

-If you’re not used to this design it may seem a bit disconcerting when putting your hand inside the box design weight.
-It did seem a bit strange at first but it’s fine unless you have unusually large hands and thumbs.
+If you’re not used to the design of our first choice of adjustable weights it may seem a bit disconcerting at first when putting your hand inside the box weight.
+It did seem a bit strange to me at first but it’s fine unless you have unusually large hands and thumbs.

 The grip is comfortable and the weights themselves are surprisingly stable to use.
 Each weight is easy to dock (replace into the individual weight rack system) between use.

 The incremental weight change system is very quick and easy once you get a little practice – each change can be made in 5 to 10 seconds – although it’s easier to do weight adjustments as near to eye level as possible so using their stand or your own solid construction at a good height would save a lot of back bending and eye squinting during workouts.

 The general construction is solid and metal although the adjuster levers are lightweight plastic and seem a bit flimsy so you have to make sure the correct alignment is made and not to select 2 weights.